operator-framework/operator-sdk/website/content/en/docs/operator-capabilities.md

 8. Does your operand use a rolling deployment strategy?

-9. Does your operator create a PodDsruptionBudget resource for your operand pods?
+9. Does your operator create a PodDisruptionBudget resource for your operand pods?

 10. Does your operand have CPU requests and limits set?